MooersLab/pymolsnips/README.md

 <summary><b>Installing and using snippets with emacs</b></summary>
 The package yasnippets is one the popular packages in emacs for managing snippets.

+<h3 name="yasnippets"> yasnippets (for emacs, universal) </h3>

+Like *vim*, *emacs* can be installed as a stand-a-lone application or via a software repository.
+*emacs* is a lifetime editor because it takes a lifetime to master it!
+There are several flavors of *emacs*.
+*Spacemacs* is a version that has a gentler learning curve.

+The [*yasnippets*](https://www.emacswiki.org/emacs/Yasnippet) package is used to manage snippets in *emacs*.
+This package is installed with a builtin package manager.

+Each snippet is stored in a single file.
+The files are stored in a subfolder in the hidden folder `~.eamcs.d/plugins/` in the home directory.

 </details>